The Guide to Ages 11-13

 Use these books to foster abstract inferences for your 11- to 13-year-old.

-Pick up these stories to learn about how different characters’ point of view affect a story.
+Pick up these stories for your kids to learn about how different characters’ point of view affect a story.

 Is your child a perfectionist, insecure, or feels left out?
 Use these books to help battle the volatile feelings in your preteen.